floatzcss/floatz/README.md

 ```
 See it live: http://codepen.io/floatz/pen/lzAew

 Usually the sum of all layouters in a row should be 100%.
-If not you have to clear the float by attaching *flz_clear* to the first box of the next row.
+If not, clear the float by attaching **flz_clear** to the first box of the next row.

 ```
 <!-- First row -->